-September 2019 (term dates)
+September 2023 (semester dates)

-£9,250 per year (2018/19)
+£9,250 per year

-£17,120 per year (2019/20)
+£21,950 per year

 In studying linguistics you will learn the science behind how we communicate.
 You’ll engage with the study of language on a conceptual level as well as the detailed level of raw linguistic data.